-While care has traditionally been viewed purely as a cost centre with a focus on executing efficiently, executives are increasingly aware that customer interactions and associated experiences are key in shaping customer impressions of the company and its products or services.
+While care has traditionally been viewed purely as a cost centre with a focus on executing efficiently, executives are increasingly aware that customer interactions and associated experiences are the key factors in shaping customer impressions of the company and its products or services.
 Today’s customers are omnichannel, and they want seamless transitions and a consistent experience from one channel to the next.

 Many organizations have frequently invested in digital channels, attempting to replace the traditional modes of engagement.
 The thinking is that as customers become more technologically savvy, they favor digital channels, significantly reducing the need for live agents and thus saving significant costs.
 Many companies have expected to save more than 40 percent by reducing live contacts.

 Yet companies that take this approach often see their customer interactions increase rather than decline, despite significant efforts and resources.
-Reinforcement of omnichannel & digital is the key role that artificial intelligence chatbots play in creating an excellent experience.
+Reinforcement of omnichannel & digital is the key role that artificially intelligent chatbots play in creating an excellent experience.

 Organizations invest heavily in customer service, be it banks, insurance companies, fund managers, financial advisors, or any other business in the sector.

 Waiting for the next available operator for minutes is not a solved problem yet, but chatbots are the closest candidates to ending this problem.
 Maintaining a 24/7 response system brings continuous communication between the seller and the customer.
 Some bots are unable to serve simple customer queries even if they are 24/7 available.
 The main issue at this point is how well the chatbots can understand and solve customer problems.

 An operator can concentrate on one customer at a time and answer one question.
 However, a chatbot can answer thousands of questions at the same time.
 Of course, this benefit is proportional to how well the bots are trained for the operation.

 Actions like changing or querying records are almost instantaneous for bots which can significantly improve customer satisfaction.
 Thanks to the speed of cloud, internet, and software mechanisms, responses can be provided instantly.